 For acquired ichthyoses, treatment of cause

 For possible infection, antibiotics

-Moisturizers containing petroleum jelly, mineral oil, salicylic or lactic acid, ammonium lactate, ceramides, or urea should be applied immediately after bathing while the skin is still wet.
+Moisturizers are used to treat any form of ichthyosis.
+Ones that contain petroleum jelly, mineral oil, salicylic or lactic acid, ammonium lactate, ceramides, dexpanthenol, or urea should be applied immediately after bathing while the skin is still wet.
 Excess moisturizer can be removed by blotting with a towel.

-For inherited ichthyosis, creams or pills containing substances related to vitamin A, such as the retinoid tretinoin, oral isotretinoin, or oral acitretin, help the skin shed the excessive scales.
+For inherited ichthyosis, creams or pills containing substances related to vitamin A (retinoids), such as tretinoin cream, oral isotretinoin, or oral acitretin, help the skin shed the excessive scales.